Why alternative seafood

 Fewer health risks

-Fish and shellfish are two of the eight most common food allergens, which cause more than 90% of food allergic reaction episodes in the U.S.
+Fish and shellfish are two of the eight most common food allergens.
+These top eight allergens cause more than 90% of food allergic reaction episodes in the U.S. Plant-based and fermentation-derived seafood can allow people with allergies to safely enjoy these foods.

 Reduced loss in supply chain